 Then a bunch of nerds got together and started inventing things — and that’s when note-taking got complicated.
 Suddenly we had to choose from different models of typewriters and competing keyboard layouts.

-Later the computer showed up, and with it we got GUIs and dozens of different writing applications.
-And, of course, Al Gore had to go and invent the internet – bringing cloud syncing into the mix.
+Later the computer showed up, and with it, we got GUIs and dozens of different writing applications.
+And then the Internet came along, bringing cloud syncing into the mix.

 Read on to find out which tool is the right one for you, your devices, and your price range!

 Looking for tips on how to actually take your notes?
 Once you’ve chosen your app, check out our guide to the 6 best note-taking methods.

 Overview: Offers a powerful, database-driven note-taking experience that’s unlike most apps out there.

 - Flexible pages.
 Notion has a template engine that allows you to turn pretty much anything into an easily-duplicated template, including a multi-layered collection of pages.
 It also has great media embedding and previewing tools, including a gallery view for photos and videos.

 - Powerful tables.
 Tables in Notion aren’t just charts; they’re databases.
 Think of Notion’s databases as Google Docs + Google Sheets.
 Every row in a table is its own Notion page that you can go into and update.